feelsuegood/gpt-assistants-fullstack/README.md

 ## 🏷️ License
 - CC BY-NC-SA 4.0 (non-commercial research only)
-- This project is for non-commercial research and educational purposes only.
 - See individual model licenses for details.

 ## 📚 References